mitchelvankleef/mefy-extgametypes-bots/README.md

     round will occur (see below).
 Setting this to 0 will start a final sudden death round immediately.

-- "g_ctf_fsuddendeath" and "g_ftctf_fsuddendeath" Default: 3
+- "fsuddendeath" Default: 2
     If time runs out in sudden death, then a final sudden death round will begin.
 This is the same as sudden death except that respawning will be disabled.
 The next team to score or kill all of the enemy team will win the round.
 Set this option to the number of minutes the final sudden death round should last.
-If the final sudden death round ends with the score still tied and players still alive, then a draw will occur.
-    Setting this to 0 will force a draw immediately.
+If the final sudden death round ends with the score still tied and players still alive, then the team with the most players alive will win the round.
+Setting this to 0 will disable the final sudden death round and force a draw immediately.

-- "g_ctf_returnboth" and "g_ftctf_returnboth" Default: 0
+- "returnboth" Default: 0
     Set this to 1 in order to require a team to bring both flags to their own base in order to score a point.
 When set to 0, they only have to bring the enemy team's flag to their own base to score.

-- "g_ctf_countdown" and "g_ftctf_countdown" Default: 15
+- "countdown" Default: 15
     This sets the number of seconds a team must hold the flags at their base in order to score a point.
 Setting this to 0 will cause them to instantly score when the flags are brought home.